Automattic/wp-calypso/apps/full-site-editing/README.md

 - Documentation
 - CI job names

-Those will be updated to use "editing-toolkit" in place of "full-site-editing"
+Those will be updated to use "editing-toolkit" in place of "full-site-editing."

 The following items will likely not change: